 Before printing an image file created with snap, you should create a color map file to send to the printer.
-You must include a color map file when printing screen images with the Apple LaserWriter as well as with color printers to ensure proper gray-scaling of the image.
 Use savemap to write the color map data to a file:

 savemap mapfile [-r min max]

 mapfile is the file to which the color map data is written; min and max are color map indices (0-4095).